 The Land Use Scanner model – Applications, model development, downloads & exercises

 VU University Amsterdam has a long-standing experience in integrated land use modelling.
 Research is done in both a national and an international context.
-Applications include studies into the future of agriculture, to climate adaptation.
+Applications include studies into the future of agriculture in the Netherlands, deforestation in Surinam, climate impacts and adaptation measures.
 Most of this research was carried out for and with an operational land use model that integrates urban and non-urban types of land use, the Land Use Scanner.

-This integrated GIS-based land use model was developed in close co-operation with the Netherlands Environmental Assessment Agency (PBL), Geodan and the Agricultural Economics Research Institute (LEI).
-The Land Use Scanner is part of the LUMOS system and work on the model is done within the LUMOS consortium.
+This integrated GIS-based land use model was first developed in close co-operation with the Netherlands Environmental Assessment Agency (PBL), Geodan and the Agricultural Economics Research Institute (LEI).
+It has been under constant development since its conception, and most recently by the Netherlands Environmental Assessment Agency (PBL) and Object Vision for several urbanisation studies (e.g. PBL, 2021).

 This website provides more information on the outline and characteristics of the model.
-A fully functional demonstration version of the model can be downloaded here, a wide range of exercises related to this and other land-use models is also available, while a recent set of simulation results can be downloaded here.
+A fully functional demonstration version of the model can be downloaded here.

 The Land Use Scanner is a GIS-based model that produces simulations of future land use, based on the integration of sector-specific inputs from dedicated models.
 The model is based on demand-supply interaction for land, with sectors competing for allocation within suitability and policy constraints.
 It uses a comparatively static approach that simulates a future state, in a limited number of time steps.
 Recent applications simulate land-use patterns in three subsequent time steps, whereas initial applications used only one or two.